diogotcorreia/master-thesis/docs/content/ch05-results.typ

 #figure(
   caption: [Visualisation of how many projects have been found to possibly
-    contain a class pollution vulnerability, discriminated by platform.], )[
+    contain a class pollution vulnerability, discriminated by platform], )[
   #let x_pypi = range(3)
   #let y_pypi = (